davidfgold/Gold-etal_2023_EarthsFuture/README.md

 | `organize_parquet.sh` | organizes all parquet files into a single directory for easy file transfer | `./organize_parquet'|

 4. Download and unzip the output data from my experiment [Output data](#output-data)
-5. Run the following scripts in the `workflow` directory to compare my outputs to those from the publication
+5. Run the following scripts in the `workflow/ProcessResults` directory to compare my outputs to those from the publication

 | Script Name | Description | How to Run |
 | --- | --- | --- |